helenahartmann/awesome-PhD/README.md

 ### Career

 - [JOB INTERVIEW](https://twitter.com/birchlse/status/1491006458993209352?s=20&t=9Zfcge_IfN5hzMf7Dt9Pxw): Jonathan Birch gives some helpful tips on how to navigate tenure-track job talks.
+- [PHD COMPETENCE MODEL](https://phdcompetencemodel.nl/): This is "a self-assessment tool to help PhD candidates more efficiently direct their time towards improving skills areas that are most needed for their own personal career development."

 ### Crediting